RedMadRobot/RMRColorTools-iOS/README.md

 #    in the Navigator's Products folder, right click to show in Finder, then copy that
 #    file into ColorTools folder)
 # - A Colors definition file, explained above.
 It's in text format and you can call
 #    it whatever you want.
 We tend to prefer the .palette file extension.
-So call it MyAppColors.palette
+So call it AppColors.palette
 #
 # Then it might make sense to reference a bash script that you manage separately, or you can put that
 # inline in this Run Script.
 This script should also reside in the ColorTools folder (or wherever.